melaniebrgr/learning-computer-science/04-rust/02-arrays-vectors-iterators.md

 ### Iterator

-An iterator is _a seperate data structure_, it is not the thing itself.
+The general pattern for interators: data structure A -> iterator -> data structure B An iterator is _a seperate data structure_, it is not the thing itself.
 An iterator only refers to the thing itself.
-If there is an order, like a vector, an iterator can walk through it.
+If a data structure has an order, like a vector, an iterator can walk through it.
 An iterator has a pointer to a structure it can iterate, an index, and a next method.
 `rustc` makes optimizations that make it more efficient to iterate over a array or slice.